UMAprotocol/UMIPs/UMIPs/umip-92.md

 Although, Yearn's team has quite a conservative risk management and assessment matrix, so the risk is limited.

 Using yvUSDC as collateral for contract deployers and users should be done without considering 1 yvUSDC = 1 USD; yvUSDC is an interest-bearing stablecoin which constantly grows in value.
 Contract deployers would need to use the yvUSDC/USDC exchange rate.

+A potential added risk for liquidators is that the yvUSDC token can be obtained only by depositing USDC in Yearn V2 Vault system (currently there is not a secondary market for the token).
+In that case liquidators are exposed to a possible high gas costs, which might dissolve some of the profits from the liquidation itself.
+One way to mitigate this is to hold a reserve of yvUSDC, which allows generating yield while a liquidation opportunity arrises.